🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‘₯ Coworking Spaces Availability + 1.3 -- 40 There are no dedicated coworking spaces in Cochrane; digital nomads must rely on private accommodations or limited hotel business centers.
+πŸ‘₯ Coworking Spaces Availability + 1.5 -- 40 Cochrane is a small, remote town with no dedicated coworking spaces; most digital nomads would need to rely on accommodation or improvised setups.

 🌟 QUALITY OF LIFE